Table of Contents

 Description of the implemented system

 As opposed to a buck made with a diode and a transistor, this one is made with a commutation cell (two transistors).
-In other words, the bottom transistor’s body diode acts as a flyback diode, to reduce the voltage spike across the inductor.
+In other words, the bottom transistor’s body diode acts as a freewheeling diode, to reduce the voltage spike across the inductor.

 Note that, in the case of MOSFETs, their body diodes are known to perform poorly and will generate significant losses when the upper switch is open.
 To avoid this issue, a PWM signal also drives the low-side transistor so that the current goes through the channel and not the body diode.